Monitoring an organization

 - scheduled participant: this is a call leg in a scheduled meeting

 - : When the call started (that is, when the call connected) and the time that the call ended

 - : If the call was initiated by a StarLeaf device, the caller is the directory number of the user who made the call and that user’s name.
 If the caller is not using a StarLeaf device then this is another type of caller identifier depending on the calling device.
 For example, it could be a telephone number or a name from the far end

 - : If the call was answered by a StarLeaf device, this is the directory number of the user who answered the call and that user’s name.
-If the call is answered by another device, the Cloud displays an identifier for the device it believes answered the call.
-If this is a conference call, the conference owner’s details are used
+If the call is answered by another device, StarLeaf displays an identifier for the device it believes answered the call.
+If this is a meeting, the meeting owner’s details are used

 : Whether or not the call was answered successfully.
 The outcome can be any one of:

 - Answered, but terminated before media negotiation completed

 - Moved into meeting

 - Ended whilst in waiting room

 You can view monthly usage reports (for the current 3-month period) on the Reports page in your Admin Portal: